andrewjli/openricescraper/README.md

 search results based on RESTful requests provided to the server.
 This was written at the Codeaholics July 2014 Hackathon for Wearables in less than 48 hours.

+The app was written alongside [andrewjli/openriceglass](https://github.com/andrewjli/openriceglass) and is designed to retrieve only the necessary information for that glassware.
+Additional information will require you to modify the parser.

 ## Installation
 1. `git clone https://github.com/andrewjli/openricescraper.git`
 2. `npm install`